Geerodge/georgemc.co.uk/src/newsletters/10-actionable-tips-to-boost-your-landing-page-conversion-rate.md

 &nbsp;
 ### Three Resources From Others

-This week I wanted to share 3 books that I've recently read and are full of value.

 1. [Prompt Engineering Daily](https://www.neatprompts.com/subscribe?ref=1V4jQw66hC) is a great newsletter showing you how to leverage AI prompts.
 2. [HARO](https://www.helpareporter.com/) is a great way to get quoted by journalists in major media websites, sometimes with links!
 3. [Learn how to build links](https://www.authorityhacker.com/307-exposing-how-our-dr-90-links-were-built/) a great podcast/video about link-building.